JCMexplains/writing-for-success-2023/textbook.md

 title in a magazine, an essay's title gives the audience a first peek at the content.
 If readers like the title, they are likely to keep reading.

-Following her outline carefully, Mariah crafted each paragraph of her essay.
-Moving step by step in the writing process, Mariah finished the draft and even included a brief concluding paragraph.
-You will read her conclusion in **Chapter
+Following her outline, Mariah wrote each paragraph of her essay.
+Moving step by step in the writing process, Mariah finished the draft and even included a brief conclusion, which you will read in **Chapter 9**.

-9**.
-She then
-decided, as the final touch for her writing session, to add an engaging title.
+Finally, she added an engaging title.

 > **Thesis statement**: Everyone wants the newest and the best digital technology, but the choices are many, and the specifications are often confusing.
 >